 Mobile depositing can be quite convenient and, like other banking services, can generally be used around the clock.
-Usually, the check needs to be endorsed and a photo of the front and back taken— some institutions may have additional requirements.
+Usually, you’ll need to endorse the check you’re depositing and take a photo of the front and back — some institutions may have additional requirements.
 Deposits typically show up within a few business days, depending upon the bank’s rules and the time of your deposit.

-Although most online banks provide a customer service line, they may not provide access to a personal banker who can help set up accounts, apply for loans or discuss an issue you’re having.
+Although most online banks provide a customer service line, they may not provide access to a personal banker who can help you set up accounts, apply for loans, or discuss an issue you’re having.

 Banks have invested hundreds of millions of dollars into cybersecurity in an effort to protect consumers’ accounts.
 They’ve put into place security measures such as Secure Socket Layer (SSL) encryption, automatic logout, antivirus and anti-malware programming, firewalls, multi-factor authentication, and biometric and/or facial recognition technology.